Wedding planning during the 4th wave of COVID-19

 - Compromise.
 Remember that vendors across the industry are booked solid, so if you are considering a wedding within the next 18 months, you will have to make some compromises based on availability.

 - Budget.
-Wedding costs have increased for reasons including supply chain disruptions and increased demand, so budget accordingly.
+Wedding costs have increased for many reasons including supply chain disruptions and increased demand, so budget accordingly.

 - Get creative.
 Many couples are now opting for small civil ceremonies to legalize their marriage, and booking large receptions for a future date.
 Some are using unconventional venues or “pop up” arrangements - do your research and explore all your options!